 Orlando Depression Counseling & Therapy

-Depression counseling in Orlando is one of the foremost reasons for seeking therapy at GroundWork Counseling.
+GroundWork Counseling in Orlando specializes in evidence-based CBT for depression.
 Although everyone can feel irritable, sad, down or depressed for a few days or a week, when things remain this way for an extended period of time or begin to worsen, our Orlando depression counselors suggest that a more serious problem may be the issue, and a reason to seek counseling.
 Some people with depression may continuously ruminate about negative beliefs or worries and they may need help getting these painful thoughts to stop.
 Depression can affect individuals, women, adolescents, and children.

 Although sometimes just having someone listen shifts a feeling of hopelessness to hopefulness, recommended treatment options for depression typically include a combination of medication and Cognitive Behavioral Therapy (CBT).
 However, in the case of individuals with mild or moderate major depression, CBT by itself has repeatedly been shown to help.
 However, fewer than 20% of individuals looking for help for depression disorders receive cognitive-behavioral therapy (CBT), the most established evidence-based treatment for depression.